The definitive guide to error handling in Rust

 !

-Although you can use any types in these contexts, I strongly encourage you to use Error
+Although you can use any types in these contexts, I strongly encourage you to only use Error

 Other Rust developers will expect these things to behave like Error

-s, and we must strive to be as unsurprising as possible.
-That doesn't stop you from implementing additional functionality on your error types, though.
+s, and we should strive to be as unsurprising as possible.
+That doesn't stop you from implementing additional functionality on your Error

 There are exceptions to this rule, often within the standard library itself.
 Look out for the discussion of Error::downcast